Qual Lore

 Selecting Your Committee

 Perhaps the most difficult part of a qualification exam is gathering your committee.
-Your committee is required to consist of 3 faculty members from the Astronomy department, and 1 faculty member with no appointment in the Astronomy department.
-As you pick an outside faculty member, be sure to ask if they have any appointment within Astronomy!
+Your committee is required to consist of 3 faculty members from the Astronomy department, and 1 faculty member with no appointment in the Astronomy department (as of 2016, 0% appointments are now OK as long as they are part of the Academic Senate).
+As you pick an outside faculty member, be sure to confirm they are part of the Academic Senate and have a ⇐ 0% appointment in Astro!
 It is recommended that you begin asking faculty about availability well in advance (i.e. >= 1/2 year) of your desired qual date, since professors' schedules fill up early.
 Your advisor should be on your committee, and can help you select other members.
 Factors to consider in selecting committee members:

-- Availability
+• Availability

-- Ability to offer advice in a field complementary to your advisor's
+• Ability to offer advice in a field complementary to your advisor's

-- Potential interest in your project
+• Potential interest in your project

 Remember that the purpose of your qual committee is to advise you on your research to help you succeed.
 Pick people who can offer you meaningful advice.